Mon – Sun: 24/7 Plumbing

 Cast iron pipes

 Cast iron pipes were originally extensively installed underground for sewers and drainage lines.
-But over decades of use, they have become vulnerable to corrosion and build-up that causes cracking.
+But over decades, they have become vulnerable to corrosion and build-up that causes cracking.
 Pipe relining applies a protective epoxy barrier that seals cracks and fully adheres to the cast iron walls, preventing further deterioration.

 Galvanised steel pipes